-The swelling and shrinkage behavior produced during the wetting-drying cycle affects the micro condition of the specimen.
-On the way to equilibrium, specimens can produce increases or decreases in swelling potential.
-In addition, the resulting final swelling potential does not have the same specific value but is close.
-These conditions are influenced by several internal factors, where the composition of the soil, clay minerals, and the type of structure of particles significantly affect how the equilibrium conditions will be generated (Basma et al., 1996, Bensallam et al., 2014).
+The swelling and shrinkage behavior that occurs during the wetting-drying cycle impacts the micro condition of the specimen.
+Specimens may undergo increases or decreases in swelling potential as they approach equilibrium.
+Furthermore, the final swelling potential may vary slightly but is generally similar in value.
+These conditions are influenced by several internal factors, where the composition of the soil, clay minerals, and the type of structure of particles significantly affect how the equilibrium conditions will be generated (Bensallam et al., 2014; Basma et al., 1996).